Cutoff for Almost All Random Walks on Abelian Groups: Separation Cutoff

-This is a RW on $G^\pm(B^{-1})$ run for time $t$.
+Now, $Q_{t,B}$ corresponds to a RW on $G^\pm(B^{-1})$ run for time $t$.
 By considering just the final step of this RW, we now argue that the hypothesis of the lemma is sufficient.
 Indeed, first note that